Ph.D. Anthropology, Harvard

 B.A.
 History, Herzen University, St. Petersburg, Russia

-Peter Eltsov is an anthropologist, historian, and political scientist.
-He has lived and worked throughout Eurasia, including politically volatile regions of Baluchistan, Khyber Pakhtunkhwa, and the Northern Caucasus.
-Prior to NDU, he held positions at Free University in Berlin, the Library of Congress, Harvard University, and Wellesley College.
+Peter Eltsov is an anthropologist and historian.
+He has lived and conducted research throughout Eurasia, including politically volatile regions of Baluchistan, Khyber Pakhtunkhwa, and the Northern Caucasus.
+Prior to NDU, he held positions as an Alexander von Humboldt Fellow at the Free University of Berlin, a John W. Kluge Fellow at the Library of Congress, a research associate at Harvard University, and a lecturer at Wellesley College.
 He has published in anthropology, philology, and international affairs both in academic and mainstream venues and provided numerous commentaries for the media.